 - Transitional Independent Living Programs

-You may also reach out to the DFPS State Office Youth Housing Specialist, Jim Currier, MSW.
+You may also reach out to the DFPS State Office Youth Housing Specialist, Jim Currier, MSW, at the Housing Program mailbox.

 History and Program Oversight